softwaremill/jekyll-softwaremill/_posts/company/2015-01-13-scala-riddle.md

 get[IntItem](0)
 ```

-In other words, the compiler just looks at the `_` we used when defining the constraint on `T` in `get`'s defininition, and is too lazy to actually look inside the type parameter for what's the real value.
+In other words, the compiler just looks at the `_` we used when defining the constraint on `T` in `get`'s defininition, and is too lazy to actually look inside the type parameter for what's the real value (but that's only my intuition on the compiler's behavior).

 How to fix that?
 [Marcin Kubala](https://github.com/mkubala) came up with two solutions: